 “Skin aging is driven by photo-damage and chemical damage to the skin, both of which we should be able to slow,” he explains.
 “We are actively exploring the commercial aspects of getting into the cosmetics market at the moment.”

 The company has been entirely funded by its founders so far, but is now readying itself for significant investment.

 “Two years’ lab work paid for out of our own pockets – that was quite scary!” says Dr Bains.
 “We are seeking investment from external investors at the moment.
-We are looking for £2.6m, it is still early stages, but the signs are encouraging that we will be able to close this spring.”
+It is still early stages, but the signs are encouraging that we will be able to close this spring.”